itsmeichigo/DateTimePicker/README.md

 - Show or hide month on date cell
 - Inifnite scrolling for time
 - Customize colors and date format
+- (v1.3) Constraint-based UI
+- (v2.0) Now you can create picker view as a separate view!

 ## To-dos (HELP NEEDED! 🎯)

-- Picker view as a separate view, to be added in `viewDidLoad`
-- Constraint-based UI
 - Option to select month / year (UI idea needed)

 ## Requirements